LearnWeb3DAO/Defi-Exchange/README.md

     } from "../constants";

     /*
-        getAmountOfTokensReceivedFromSwap:  Returns the number of Eth/Crypto Dev tokens that can be recieved when the user swaps `_swapAmountWEI` amount of Eth/Crypto Dev tokens.
+        getAmountOfTokensReceivedFromSwap:  Returns the number of Eth/Crypto Dev tokens that can be received when the user swaps `_swapAmountWei` amount of Eth/Crypto Dev tokens.
     */
     export const getAmountOfTokensReceivedFromSwap = async (
       _swapAmountWei,